Heleton

 Scene

-Within each scene, you have a shortcut for quick access to App.ME
+Within each scene, you have a shortcut for quick access to App.ME — app, and you can change game scenes with a single line of code:

 app.scene = new Game();